 Arts Education Grants

-Grant funds are available for ARTS EDUCATION programs in Columbia, Greene & Schoharie County K-12 public schools working in partnership with an artist (musician, literary, performing artist, etc) or arts organization.
+Grant funds are available for ARTS EDUCATION programs in Columbia, Greene & Schoharie Counties for artists (musicians, literary, performing artists, etc) or arts organizations working in partnership with a K-12 public school.
 Not intended to replace the role of certified art teachers, these grants seek to enrich & enhance student experience of the arts and creative process.
 Eligible projects must involve at least one class and include 3 contact periods between the same artist/group and students.
 These funds provided by the Decentralization program of New York State Council on the Arts and administered by Greene County Council on the Arts in partnership with Questar III.
 Technical assistance at any stage of the process is available, just give us a shout!
-The next funding cycle is for the fall 2013/spring 2014 school year.
-Deadline for application is February 8, 2014.
-Informational workshops Oct 29, 2013 at the Community Library, 110 Union St, Cobleskill, NY 6 – 7 PM & Nov 6 at Hudson Opera House, 327 Warren St, Hudson, 6 – 7 PM.
-For information call 943-3400 or email email@example.com.
-For application: AE Regrant GUIDELINES & APPLICATION 13-14
+The next funding cycle will be for the fall 2014/spring 2015 school year.
+NOTE: Our application deadline HAS CHANGED!
+Deadline for application will be mid-July, 2014.
+For information call 943-3400 or email firstname.lastname@example.org.
+The new applications are not ready yet, but to get an idea of what to expect, check out last year’s at: AE Regrant GUIDELINES & APPLICATION 13-14

 - A teacher and a core group of students (one or more classes) must be identified who will have sustained contact with the same artist or organization for a minimum of three (3) contact sessions.
 These contact sessions must be separated by at least one day.

 - Generally, the school partner contributes some cash toward the expenses of the project.
 The more the school is able to contribute, the higher the proposal may score during panel deliberations.
 A 50% match to the request in the form of cash and/or in-kind resources is required and can come from PTSO funds, BOCES arts cosers, district professional development funds, fundraisers and other grants.